ionic-team/ionic-cli/README.md

 $ ionic setup sass
 ```

-will add a `watchPatterns` propery with the default values to your `ionic.project`
+will add a `watchPatterns` propery with the default values to your `ionic.config.json`
-file that you can then edit, in addition to the `gulpStartupTasks` property
+file that you can then edit, in addition to the `serve:before` gulp task
 described in the [Using Sass](https://github.com/driftyco/ionic-cli/blob/master/README.md#using-sass) section.